ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/08-code-tuning.md

 ### Insertion sort

-We start by trying to speed up Insertion Sort.
-Recall that Insertion Sort repeatedly moves an element toward the beginning of the sorted part of the list until it encounters a key with lesser value.
+We start by trying to speed up Insertion sort.
+Recall that Insertion sort repeatedly moves an element toward the beginning of the sorted part of the list until it encounters a key with lesser value.
 In the original code, this is done with a series of swap operations.
 There is a better alternative than continuously swapping the record to the left until a